Two-dimensional ion trap lattice on a microchip: Discussion

 \section{Discussion}

 A 2D lattice such as we demonstrate here has many potential future applications.
-The use of single ions for highly sensitive magnetic-field sensing has been demonstrated \cite{Kotler}, and the use of a lattice would allow for spatial as well as temporal measurements.
+The use of single ions for highly sensitive magnetic-field sensing has been demonstrated \cite{Kotler}, and the use of a lattice would allow for spatial as well as temporal measurements \cite{12:brownnutt}.
 Single ions have been proposed to be used as point imperfections inside Bose-Einstein condensates \cite{BECnIon}, and ion lattices would allow the effect of precisely tailored arrays of imperfections, both regular and irregular depending on microchip design, to be studied.

-One important future application for a 2D ion lattice is in the field of quantum simulation, where trapped ions represent spins in solid-state systems, and the interactions between spins can be tailored to create analogues of different 2D systems (such as Ising or Heisenberg spin lattices) in a clean, controllable and easily interrogated manner.
+One important future application for a 2D ion lattice is in the field of quantum simulation, where trapped ions represent spins in solid-state systems.
+Interactions between spins can be tailored to create analogues of different 2D systems (such as Ising or Heisenberg spin lattices) in a clean and controllable manner, whose properties can be determined by measurement of the state of all the ions in the array using a light sheet and a CCD array, something that is difficult or impossible to perform in actual solid-state systems.

 In simulating these systems, interactions between ions trapped in adjacent sites $a$ and $b$ would be mediated by the Coulomb interaction.
 The coupling between motional states $H_{\rm Coul}=-\hbar\Omega_{\rm ex}/2(a^\dagger b+ab^\dagger)$ where $a,a^\dagger,b,b^\dagger$ are the phonon annihilation and creation operators for the two sites, and the coupling strength